blacktirion/proxmox-ipmi-discord-bot/readme.md

 ## Discord Integration
 - The bot connects to Discord using the `discord.py` library.
 - It initializes the bot with a command prefix and privileged intents.
-- Configuration settings are loaded from a `config.json` file.
+- Configuration settings are loaded from a json config file (see example).
+Use Pass the argument `--config-file /path/to/config.json` for it to read your configuration file.

 ## Proxmox Integration
 - The bot interacts with a Proxmox server using the Proxmox API.